itay-nakash/itay-nakash/README.md

 I'm currently a second year student in computer science at the Thechnion 💻

+Taking part in the Schulich Leaders Scholarships, and hoping to change the world :wink:

 I love learning new technologies, and experimenting with new projects 🤓

 Programming Languages 🚀